awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 |  notification  | RDS\-EVENT\-0076 |  Migration to an Amazon Aurora DB cluster failed\.  |
 |  notification  | RDS\-EVENT\-0077 |  An attempt to convert a table from the source database to InnoDB failed during the migration to an Amazon Aurora DB cluster\.  |

-The following tables shows the event category and a list of events when a DB cluster snapshot is the source type\.
+The following table shows the event category and a list of events when a DB cluster snapshot is the source type\.

 **Categories and Events for the DB Cluster Snapshot Source Type**